hallvardnmbu/ecosystem/docs/expansion.rst

 Notes on changing the GUI:
 --------------------------

-If it is desired to change the GUI, contact the authors of this package or try modifying the code yourself.
-As the GUI was meant as a fun side-project, it was not prioritised when it came to generalising the code, and was therefore buildt for the specific case of Herbivores and Carnivores on an island of terrain-types Lowland, Highland, Desert and Water.
+If it is desired to change the GUI, contact the author (Hallvard H. Lavik) of this package or try modifying the code yourself.
+As the GUI was meant as a fun side-project and for the ECOL100-course, it is not as generalised as the rest of the package.
+It was buildt for the specific case of Herbivores and Carnivores on an island of terrain-types Lowland, Highland, Mountain and Water.